-Bowflex, Peloton and MYX offer high-quality exercise bikes that make working out at home anything but tedious.
+Bowflex, Peloton and MYX offer high-quality exercise bikes that make working out at home fun and rewarding.
 All three home spin bikes have huge interactive displays for an immersive experience, but there are some key differences.
 We’ve tested, reviewed and compared the models below to make your purchasing decision a little easier.

 The Bowflex VeloCore spin bike has a unique feature that distinguishes this interactive spin bike from competitors.
 Unlike the Peloton and MYX, which are completely stationary, VeloCore leans into corners and gently rocks from side to side as you sprint to the finish.